This article will review the structure of a compound microscope and explain to you how each part works to give us the

 [In this figure] The same specimen field of view from low to high magnifications.

 At low magnifications (5x and 10x), you can have the overall view of the entire specimen – Vicia (pea family) root tip.
 By getting closer (with higher magnification), you will start to notice the cells and their nuclei (blue dots).
 At high magnifications (63x and 100x with lens immersion oil), you can see some nuclei looked different from others.
 These spindle-shaped nuclei are dividing (or under mitosis) and their chromosomes (bundles of DNA) are moving apart.

-The information of objective lenses is labeled on the side.
+The information about an objective lens is labeled on its side.
 Key information that you should pay attention to is the magnification (i.e., 100x), NA (i.e., 1.25), and required media (i.e., Oil; no label means air).
 High-end microscopes also have achromatic, parcentered, or parfocal lenses.
 Lenses are color-coded and are interchangeable between microscopes if built to DIN standards.